jack-bradshaw/AndroidUtilities/README.md

 #AndroidUtilities
 A library containing various utilities and views for use in Android development.
-The components of the library are divided into six packages: Checkers, collections, helpers, testing, uilities and views.
+The components of the library are divided into six packages: Checkers, collections, helpers, testing, utilities and views.
 Releases are made available through jCentre.
 Add `compile 'com.matthew-tamlin:android-utilities:2.5.0'` to your gradle build file to use the latest version.
 Older versions are available in the [maven repo](https://bintray.com/matthewtamlin/maven/AndroidUtilities/view).

 ## Checkers
 The checkers package contains classes for checking conditions without boilerplate code.
 The available checkers are: